We all crave it.

 Do I even like doing this?

 - I can’t tell you how many times I hear about people doing things “out of habit”.
 I kept my hair shoulder length or longer out of habit even though I felt like it occupied too much of my time.
-Solution: I cut it.
+Therefore, I cut it.
 Now I feel more balanced.
 If it’s not anything that is going to benefit you or if you have outgrown things, it’s ok to stop and let it go.
 Don’t let your yesterday determine your today.
 Everyday is a new day!

 Is there something I can add to my life to create more fulfillment on a daily basis?